-It's a sweet way to include people you care about in your celebration, and anyone you invite to give a toast will appreciate the advanced notice so they have time to prepare.
+Toasts and readings are a sweet way to include people you care about in your celebration, and anyone you invite to give a toast or deliver a reading will appreciate the advanced notice so they have time to prepare.
 "If they're being given this honor, they are probably close family members or friends and will take the role seriously.
-Don't wait until the last minute to announce that you'd like them to speak — it puts more pressure on them than is necessary.
+Don't wait until the last minute to announce that you'd like them to participate — it puts more pressure on them than is necessary.
 Also, be sure to tell them when during the wedding they'll be speaking!"
 Kaley says.
 And since speaking at a wedding is such a special role, this is the type of information you should share via phone call — or even better, over a cup of coffee in person — so you can discuss all the specifics.

 Whether it's simply directions to the venue and parking information, or the specifics about the shuttles you'll be providing, let guests know about transportation well in advance so they don't make any unnecessary plans.
 "If guests are staying in your hotel block, let them know when shuttles will be leaving, or if they should drive or call a local taxi company.
 If they're staying elsewhere, let them know if they can park at the hotel and hop on the shuttle, or other ways to get to the venue," says Kaley.
 "Put this information on your website when you send out save the dates, so guests can keep it in mind as they make travel plans.
 You could also include an insert in your invitation if it fits in your budget."